Catherine E. Snow: Home factors

 Snow was interested in the relationship of individual home conditions and the ability to become proficient in two languages.
-In order to determine the role of vocabulary in the bilingual population a series of experiments were conducted analyzing the consequences of the socio economic status (SES) of individuals as well as language predictors in both of the languages in question—Spanish and English.
-The sample was a group of 96 fifth-grade Latino English language learners of varying SES.
-In order to determine what the SES was for the sample the following factors were considered—mother's education and individual income per household.
-Vocabulary development was found to be linked to the literacy practices of the individual as well as the family which varies across the SES of the households.
-Environmental factors played a role in the literacy of individuals.
-The number of books in the household as well as the amount that the parents read accounted for 51% of the variability in literacy.
-Personal factors—help from guardians in areas such as homework, reading with the child, and telling stories—accounted for 65% variation in both languages.
-The statistics had an internal reliability of .71 for Spanish and .72 for English indicating that the results are relatively consistent.
-Analysis of parental language showed that the maternal preference for English explained about 59% of variation in literacy with a reliability of .9 indicating that the factor was relatively consistent.
-Another factor that was considered to explain parental preference explained only 13% of variability of literacy among individuals with an internal reliability of .85.
-The high correlation between these factors led to the conclusion that multiple resources are necessary for a child to become proficient in both their first and second languages.
-It was also found that parental language preference relates to the proficiency of the child in both languages.
+In order to determine the role of vocabulary in the bilingual population a series of experiments were conducted analyzing the consequences of the socio economic status (SES) of individuals as well as language predictors in both of the languages in question—Spanish and English. considered to explain parental preference explained only 13% of variability of literacy among individuals with an internal reliability of .85.
 Children in homes that used mainly English tended to have a higher proficiency in English, and predominantly Spanish speakers tended to have a higher proficiency in Spanish.
 For parental preference when Spanish was the first language, it was found that the father's language preference was more predictive of the child's proficiency in that particular language.
 For preference in the English language, both maternal and paternal preference were significant factors in predicting the proficiency of a particular language.
 Even if Spanish was preferred in an initially English speaking home, the child had a higher proficiency in the Spanish language.